 Despite all these, the RBA kept its inflation estimates steady, saying that the “subdued growth in labor costs means that inflation is expected to remain low for some time.”
 The RBA is currently estimating 2017’s CPI at above 2.0% with core inflation rising a bit more gradually.

 As expected, the RBA kept the pressure on the Australian dollar (AUD).
 While it recognized that its weaknesses since 2013 have helped the economy transition from the mining boom, it also warned that “an appreciating exchange rate would complicate the adjustment.”

-Aside from remarking on the “subdued costs of labour growth,” the RBA also noted that labour market indicators remained mixed across the country.
+Aside from remarking on the “subdued costs of labor growth,” the RBA also noted that labor market indicators remained mixed across the country.
 For one thing, the unemployment rate has ticked higher even as more workers had found full-time jobs in 2016.
 Fortunately, leading indicators are currently pointing to “continued expansion” in the next few months.